 The story so far...

-GEMS Metropole school, priced as a mid-range plus school, has appealed to parents on more moderate budgets who have clearly been attracted by the new building with excellent facilities (including the swimming pool which adds the “plus” to its designation) and the promise of a solid UK curriculum education by the largest provider in Dubai.
-Class sizes of 30 (rather than 22-24 offered at the premium schools) do not seem to deter parents and definitely do not phase the staff, many of whom are used to teaching much larger numbers in the UK state sector.
+GEMS Metropole School (MTS), priced as a mid-range plus school, has appealed to parents on more moderate budgets who have clearly been attracted by the purpose-designed building with excellent facilities (including the swimming pool which adds the “plus” to its designation) and the promise of a solid UK curriculum education by the largest provider in Dubai.

 To find out how GEMS Metropole looks and feels, read our Experience report.